Deadlineem/Multi-Stat/README.md

 Multi-Stat is a Free to use server status checker coded in php/html/css it is designed for use with MineStat's Powershell module

-To install MineStat, open Windows Powershell as Administrator Once powershell is opened type
+To install MineStat, open Windows Powershell as Administrator, once powershell is opened type

     Install-Module -Name MineStat